Society-In-Shadow/ExpressedRealms/Readme.md

 Once everything has been downloaded, it should start db followed by the vue app.
 Once the DB is up and running, it will start the web api, then the pgAdmin.

-Once the messages cool down, you can visit links below
+Once the messages cool down, you can visit links below.

+NOTE: The front end might take a bit to load, as first load takes a bit.

 ### Important Links